 Living Sport is a local charity dedicated to improving the health and well-being of the people of Cambridgeshire and Peterborough through participation in sport and physical activity.

-Inspire Peterborough opening fitness suite for people with disabilities
+Inspire Peterborough fitness suite for people with disabilities

-Accessible, fun and affordable exercise and fitness sessions for people with disabilities or long term health conditions are promised with a new fitness suite, opening at Inspire Peterborough in mid-September 2017.
+Accessible, fun and affordable exercise and fitness sessions for people with disabilities or long term health conditions are promised with a new fitness suite, at Inspire Peterborough.

-All sessions will be available to family members and carers.
+All sessions are available to family members and carers.

 To find out more contact Ebun Bola-Shadipe by emailing firstname.lastname@example.org